lukka/run-vcpkg/README.md

  > jest

-[Smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)) are implemented in this repository, which tun the action on all platforms.
+[Smoke tests](https://en.wikipedia.org/wiki/Smoke_testing_(software)) are implemented in this repository, which run the action on all platforms.

 Rigorous tests are executed in the builds of [CppBuildTasks](https://github.com/lukka/CppBuildTasks/) repository that shares the same engine in the [run-cmake-vcpkg-action-libs](https://github.com/lukka/run-cmake-vcpkg-action-libs) submodule.